-Oh the nostalgia of an oily and delicious Fish & Chips paper parcel on a rainy day… Are you a ketchup, vinegar, tartare sauce or straight lemon juice aficionado?
+Oh the nostalgia of an oily and delicious Fish & Chips paper parcel on a rainy day… Are you a ketchup, vinegar, tartare sauce or straight lemon juice fan?
 Discover the best hubs in Sydney for golden fried chips and crispy battered flathead pieces to enjoy this real Aussie staple.

 STAYING IN POTTS POINT?

 If you’re based in one of our four Potts Point properties, Check out our favourite fishy spots.

 Located on Macleay St, Fish Crossing is a takeaway restaurant using Australian fresh fish only, fried or battered served with old fashioned chips - dine in or takeaway.

 2117b Macleay St, Potts Point.
 0470 689 664 Open for lunch and dinner from 11 am to 10pm.

 Just across from the Fish Crossing, for those who want a healthier type of fish - there's Fish Bowl.
 Specialising in made to order salads with a Japanese twist.
 Eat in or take away this groovy new spot matches fresh seafood with rice or noodles, salads and sauces to match or mix your own.

 Shop 4/50 MacLeay St, Potts Point NSW 2011 Open for lunch and dinner from 11.30 am to 9 pm.